PX4/PX4-user_guide/en/config/actuators.md

 To use this mode:
 1. Setup the Motors Geometry correctly to include all the motors in your vehicle you want to configure
+1. Select the Output tab where you want to assign the motors (if not assigned already)
 2. Click the 'Identify & Assign Motors' Button
 3. Each motor will start spinning.
 Select the motor that spun up in the GUI.
 ![](../../assets/config/actuators/identify_motors_in_progress.png)